-In addition, the District uses Florida Cooperative Liquid Asset Securities System (FLCLASS) and Florida Public Assets for Liquid Management (FLPALM) for its everyday funds.
-FLCLASS and FLPALM are independent local government investment pools designed to generate additional investment income while providing safety and liquidity to meet the District's current liability needs.
-See additional information under the external government investment pool section.
+In addition, the District uses Florida Cooperative Liquid Asset Securities System (FLCLASS) and Floirda Fixed Income Trust Enhanced Cash Pool for its everyday funds.
+FLCLASS is an independent local government investment pool designed to generate additional investment income while providing safety and liquidity to meet the District's current liability needs.
+Florida Fixed Income Trust Enhanced Cash Pool is a Series Trust designed to provide liquid solutions to local governments of Florida.
+The funds objective is to provide liquidity and preservation of capital while providing current income consistent with low volatility of net asset value.
+The fund does not meet the requirements of GASB Statement No. 79 and is measured at variable NAV, which approximates fair value.
+See additional information under external government investment pool section.